Lentil Vegetable Soup

 1 Large russet potato, peeled and diced (you can also use a large sweet potato if you prefer)

 1 Tbsp Cumin, plus more to taste

 1 Tsp Black pepper, to taste

 2 Cartons of organic low sodium chicken stock (Or vegetable stock if you want to keep it vegan)

-2 Cups kale, tossed in to wilt before you serve.
+2 Cups kale (or spinach), tossed in to wilt before you serve.